 The Cyprus government offers non-Cypriot applicants an opportunity to be stakeholders in the country’s growth in exchange for citizenship.
 This is in accordance with the government’s economic policy of attracting foreign direct investment and facilitating high-net-worth individuals to stay and conduct business in the country.
 This citizenship by investment program was first established in 2002 and has been streamlined most recently during May 2019 to attract foreign direct investment.
-Applicants must meet predefined Cyprus citizenship requirements with regards to investment thresholds and personal conduct as outlined here to be eligible for citizenship by investment.
+Applicants must meet predefined Cyprus citizenship requirements with regards to investment thresholds and personal conduct as outlined here to be eligible for citizenship by investment, according to the department of cyprus.

 Cyprus Passport – A Gateway to Europe and the World